XiangmingKA/academic-kickstart4/content/project/1 A Path Tracer/index.md

 Then, I Improved it to support more shaders, such as texture mapping and interpolating parameters.
 ![Shaders](img/Shaders.jpg)

 To render complex scenes, I added a heuristic bounding volume hierarchy (BVH) to store the primitives in an efficient manner.
 Also, I optimize the sphere and triangle intersection routines.
-In most scenes, the speed of rendering has been fastened by more than 50x.
+In most scenes, the speed of rendering has been accelerated by more than 50x.
 ![Test Scene 1](img/BVH.jpg)
 A complex scene rendered within 2 minutes:
 ![Test Scene 1](img/Scene2-Test5.jpg)